MLo7Ghinsan/ghin_shenanigans/scripts/README.md

 ```

 info:
-- `--retime False` | use the original "offset" instead of retiming to 0.5 second | default: True
+- option: `--retime False` | use the original "offset" instead of retiming to 0.5 second | default: True
-- `--export_path` | path to the folder you want to save the segment to | default: segmented_files
+- option: `--export_path` | path to the folder you want to save the segment to | default: segmented_files
 - module(s): `click`
 ___
 ## pitch_shift_w_lab_mult.py